grapa-dev/grapa/README.md

 Grapa grammar is customizable at runtime.
 Default grammar here: [Grapa Grammar](lib/grapa/$grapa.grc)

-Each rule in the grammar is loaded into global variables, which can be over-riden, or replaced - which effectively changes the syntax of the language.
+Each rule in the grammar is loaded into global variables, which can be overridden, or replaced - which effectively changes the syntax of the language.

 The grammar includes parsing for JSON/XML/HTML.
 The underlying data structures are based on JSON, but add extentions for several native Grapa types such as $OP, as well as XML (JSON and XML can co-exist).